banago/PHPloy/readme.md

     port = 21
     passive = true

-    ; If that seemed too long for you, you can use quickmode instead:
     [quickmode]
-        staging = ftp://example:password@staging-example.com:21/path/to/installation
+    ; If that seemed too long for you, you can use quickmode instead staging = ftp://example:password@staging-example.com:21/path/to/installation
     production = ftp://example:password@production-example.com:21/path/to/installation

 The first time it's executed, PHPloy will assume that your deployment server is empty, and will upload all the files of your project.
+If the remote server already has a copy of the files, you can specify which revision it is on using the `--sync` command (see below).

 ## Multiple Servers

-PHPloy allows you to configure multilple servers in the deploy file and deploy to any of them with ease.
-By default it will deploy to all specified servers.
+PHPloy allows you to configure multiple servers in the deploy file and deploy to any of them with ease.
+By default it will deploy to ALL specified servers.

 To specify one server run:

     phploy -s servername